Kentucky Wrongful Death Lawyers

 How long do I have to file a wrongful death claim in Kentucky?

-We mention that you should consult a Louisville attorney about who is going to be able to file a wrongful death lawsuit because these types of civil claims come with a strict statute of limitations attached.
+We mention that you should consult an attorney about who is going to be able to file a wrongful death lawsuit because these types of civil claims come with a strict statute of limitations attached.
 This refers to the amount of time you have, from the date of the decedent’s passing, to file a lawsuit.

 You have one year from the date an administrator had been appointed for the decedent’s estate.
 You typically have up to one year to appoint an administrator for the estate.
 As a result, you can have up to two years to bring a wrongful death lawsuit.
 However, there are many derivatives claims that may have a shorter statute of limitations.
 Due to the complexities of determining the applicable Statute of Limitations when there has been a death, we strongly recommend you contact done of our attorneys as soon as possible to avoid losing your right to bring a claim for your loved one.